Our mission is to remove barriers and unlock potential for families with learning and behavior challenges.

 Dr. Siegel earned her undergraduate degree from the University of Virginia, where she studied psychology and philosophy.
 She completed her doctorate at the George Washington University, where she gained valuable experience working in public schools in Washington, D.C. and in Maryland.
 She also worked with young children at a preschool in Northern Virginia.
 Dr. Siegel’s predoctoral internship was at a community mental health clinic in Queens, NY, where she worked with a diverse population of children, adolescents, and adults.
 She worked at the Kingsbury Center for seven years before founding the Kingsbury Wellness & Learning Group.

 In her therapeutic work with children and families, Dr. Rowe strives for a collaborative relationship with parents and teachers.
-Behavior change requires collecting information about situations that elicit problem behaviors, as well as conditions where a child or adolescent has had success in handling a similar situation leading to the identification of personal strengths that can be built upon.
 Parents and teachers are encouraged to use emotional coaching strategies to help children build stronger “emotional” muscles through accepting and understanding the full range of their emotions.
 Following the work of John Gottman and Ross Greene, Dr. Rowe encourages the use of a collaborative approach to resolving difficulties rather than resorting to zero-sum solutions which eventually fail or lead to further conflict.